PowerPC 600: PowerPC 602

 The PowerPC 602 was a stripped-down version of PowerPC 603, specially made for game consoles by Motorola and IBM, introduced in February 1995.
 It has smaller L1 caches (4 KB instruction and 4 KB data), a single-precision floating-point unit and a scaled back branch prediction unit.
 It was offered at speeds ranging from 50 to 80 MHz, and drew 1.2 W at 66 MHz.
 It consisted of 1 million transistors and it was 50 mm^{2} large manufactured in a 0.5 μm, CMOS process with four levels of interconnect.

-3DO developed the M2 game console that used two PowerPC 602, but it was never marketed.
+3DO developed the M2 game console, which used two PowerPC 602, but it was never marketed.